ravnde02/ASREML_codes/README.md

-# ASREML_codes
+# BLUPF90_codes
-Useful ASREML codes I have come across/used
+Useful BLUPF90 codes I have come across/used